Follett Corporation: 1950–2000

 In 1950, the Charles W. Follett Award was established as an annual award for children's books.
 The award was established by the four sons of Charles W. Follett.

 Laddie Follett ran the company's original business – Wilcox & Follett – from 1952 until 1986.
 When C. W. Follett died in 1952, Dwight Follett succeeded his father as chairman.
 The company continued to grow and was renamed Follett Corporation in 1957, which it is still known by today.

+Many independent second-hand book stores, who bought and sold college textbooks, as part of their inventory, used the famous "Follett Blue Book" to determine the purchase price of text books.
+Follett then came in - at least once a year - and purchased texts that were listed in the Blue Book.

 In the mid-1970s, Dwight began to prepare for his retirement and Dick Litzsinger, R. D. Follett's son-in-law, was elected president and chief executive officer.
 In 1979, Dwight retired and Robert J. R. Follett was named chairman.
 Follett Publishing sold its trade publications in 1979 to New Century Publishing; the remainder of Follett Publishing was sold to Esquire Inc.

 In 1994, Robert J. R. Follett retired and Dick Traut, R. D.'s son-in-law, was elected chairman.
 The following year, Loyola University Chicago named Follett Illinois Family Business of the Year.

 Dick Litzsinger retired as president and chief executive officer in 1997, and Ken Hull was elected president.
 Ken was the first non-family member to be elected president of the corporation.
 In 1997, Follett also restructured its board of directors, adding three non-family members.
 That same year, it joined Internet Systems in forming Library Systems & Services, a joint venture that provides library management services to public, academic and corporate libraries across the country.
 In addition, Follett purchased Book Wholesalers (BWI) – a distributor of children's books to public libraries.
 In 1998, to strengthen the company's ability to meet the needs of its customers, Follett aligned its various business units under three market groups – Higher Education, Elementary and High Schools and Libraries.

 Dick Traut retired as chairman in 1999, and Ken Hull became chairman and chief executive officer of the corporation.
 In addition, in 1999, Follett launched the www.efollett.com web site.